DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-1.md

   component: text-component
   component_css: text-component
   headline:
-  - headline: 'Exponential Growth of +182 Indexed Keywords '
+  - headline: Exponential Growth of +182 Indexed Keywords With DoctorLogic
   img: []
   text: 'Since partnering with DoctorLogic, TruDerm has seen an increase of 182% indexed
     keywords on Google and received an increase of leads per month by 74%. '